newatoms/guides/how-to-pay-for-something/readme.md

 1. You pay for it using your personal cash,
 2. You send the receipt in to our bookkeeping,
-3. You get the money back in your next pay cheque.
+3. You get the money back in your next pay cheque after the reciept has been approved by Boris.

 ## How to send in your receipts